nadialvy/nadialvy/README.md

 ### Hi Folks! <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="20px" height="20px"> I'm Nadia.

 An undergraduate student who studies Information System.
 I used to interest in backend developer things.
 But, suddenly i assigned to work on a project using flutter.
 Which is, frontend.
 Well...life is an unpredictable plot twist.
-Currently work at Ardaworks as a fullstack developer.
+Currently work at Ardaworks as a fullstack developer. ((I'm still seeing opportunity to work on real project in backend things ･ᴗ･))

 - 📫 How to reach me: nadialovely1803@gmail.com
 - 🎨 My personal website : https://nadialvy.vercel.app/